UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Founded in 2013, with generous gift from the Saab Family Fund, the Saab Center for Portuguese Studies promotes the multidisciplinary study of the language, literature and culture of the vast and varied Portuguese speaking world comprised of over 250 million people in eight countries on four continents and its diaspora.

-A lecture presented by The Saab Center for Portuguese Studies and the UMass Lowell Department of History.
+The UMass Lowell Saab Center for Portuguese Studies and History Department present a virtual lecture.

 To see many more photos from our News and Events please visit our Photo Galleries webpage.